onap/archived-cps-cps-temporal/docs/content/architecture.rst

 The event messaging system for this integration is **Kafka**, whose running instance is deployed independently from CPS.
 It could be either:

-* the ONAP Kafka instance from ONAP DMaaP component,
+* the ONAP Kafka instance from ONAP Strimzi component,
 * or any specific Kafka instance deployed independently from ONAP

 The following diagram is the C4 Model representing CPS System Containers: